Field Notes

 5. A detailed line-item estimate.
 Quantities and prices for the whole job, built from the plans and selections above.

-The result is that the price you sign against is a real number.
+The result is a more accurate estimate.
 It costs something up front because it is real work, engineering, drafting, and estimating time.
-But it is the cheapest money spent on the whole project, because it is what prevents the $80,000 surprise in month seven.
+But it is the cheapest money spent on the whole project, because it is what prevents the $80,000 surprise down the line.

 Timber framing of a custom farmhouse under construction